-Some of the courses are compulsory such as BIO300A Biological Data Analysis and Research Design (5 ECTS), BIO300B Biostatistics (5 ECTS) and BIO301 Current Topics in Biodiversity, Evolution and Ecology (10 ECTS).
+Some of the courses are compulsory such as BIO300A Academic Writing (5 ECTS), BIO300B Biostatistics (5 ECTS) and BIO301 Current Topics in Biodiversity, Evolution and Ecology (10 ECTS).
 BIO210 Evolutionary Biology is compulsory if you do not have this or an equivalent course in your Bachelor's degree.
 You will choose the additional elective courses in agreement with your academic supervisor.

 The Master's thesis is an independently scientific work, under supervision of an academic supervisor.
 A combination of teaching methods is used in the various courses, mainly lectures, laboratory exercises, field trips, and workshops.
 You can find more information in the course description.

 The final step in the programme is an oral examination.
 The examination is held when the master's thesis has been submitted, evaluated and approved.
 The most common assessment methods in courses are written and oral exams, individual and group presentations, and various forms of term projects.
 The assessment methods for each course are described in its course description.

 At UiB the grades are given in one of two possible grading scales: passed/failed and A to F.